1921013/PPS-md-/PPS.md

 	return 0;
 }
 ```
-output of programs
+output of program
 ```C
 Enter the temerature in Celsious : 37
 Temperatur in fahrenheit : 98.599998
 ```
-# 2. Write a programe to check whether even or odd number .
+# 2. Write a program to check whether even or odd number .
 ```C
 #include<stdio.h>
 int main()